rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/05-testnet.md

 ### Interact Set Name

-Using the newly built binary *(rolld from the --bin flag when we created the chain)*, you are going to execute the `set` transaction to your name.
-In this example we will use "alice".
+Using the newly built binary *(rolld from the --bin flag when the chain was created)*, you are going to execute the `set` transaction to your name.
+In this example, use "alice".
 This links account `acc1` address to the desired name in the keeper.

-Then, we resolve this name with the nameservice lookup. `$(rolld keys show acc1 -a)` is a substitute for the acc1's address.
+Then, resolve this name with the nameservice lookup. `$(rolld keys show acc1 -a)` is a substitute for the acc1's address.
 You can also use just `roll1hj5fveer5cjtn4wd6wstzugjfdxzl0xpg2te87` here.

 ```bash
 rolld tx nameservice set alice --from=acc1 --yes